sarmadiali98/ReLico/README.md

 If you are evaluating the translation itself, the main compiler workflow is sufficient.

-If you want to inspect the verification-oriented evaluation used in the paper, use the LF verification benchmark workflow and the accompanying result files.
+If you want to inspect the verification-oriented evaluation used in the paper, use the TR/RMC and LF/Uclid/Z3 verification benchmark workflows and the accompanying result files.

 ## Reproducing paper-related results

-This repository supports three different levels of use:
+This repository supports three different levels of use.

 ### 1. Core translation workflow